-&lt;sup>4 Though some new rules in capital cases have not been applied retroactively, those rules have not been based on the unique characteristics of a class of defendants.
+4 Though some new rules in capital cases have not been applied retroactively, those rules have not been based on the unique characteristics of a class of defendants.
 See, e.g., Sawyer v.
 Smith, 497 U.S. 227, 233, 241 (1990) (new rule prohibiting "the imposition of a death sentence by a sentencer that has been led to the false belief that the responsibility for determining the appropriateness of the defendant's capital sentence rests elsewhere" barred by Teague); Graham v.
 Collins, 506 U.S. 461, 477 (1993) (holding that a rule requiring juries to give adequate effect to mitigating evidence would be a new rule that could not be applied retroactive under Teague); Beard v.
 Banks, 542 U.S. 406, 416 (2004) (refusing to apply retroactively a ban on jury instructions to disregard mitigating factors not found unanimously).
 In these cases, the Court held that the rules were not substantive rules that "prohibit a certain category of punishment for a class of defendants because of their status or offense."
 See Penry v.
 Lynaugh, 493 U.S. 302, 305 (1989).
 The new rule in Miller, however, falls directly within Penry's substantive definition because a category of punishment - mandatory life without parole - is prohibited as to a class of defendants - juveniles - because of their status.
-See Section VII.B.1.a., supra.
-In addition, Miller imposed new substantive factors which the sentencer must consider, as discussed in Section VII.B.1.b.
+See Section II.B.1.a., supra.
+In addition, Miller established a new substantive right to individualized sentencing and imposed new substantive factors which the sentencer must consider, as discussed in Sections II.B.1.b. & II.B.1.c.